-The IICRC has written standards that are also ANSI Certified and recognized by the carpet manufacturers, insurance companies and the carpet industry as a whole.
-The IICRC has certified instructors who hold in-person classes all over the country where carpet cleaning professionals are taught and tested on the cleaning standards found in the IICRC S100 publication.
+The Institute for Inspection, Cleaning, and Restoration Certification (IICRC) is the most prominent of these organizations.
+The IICRC has written standards that are also certified by the American National Standards Institue (ANSI).
+Many standards are also recognized by the carpet manufacturers, insurance companies, and the carpet industry as a whole.
+The IICRC has certified instructors who hold in-person classes all over the country.
+These classes teach and test carpet cleaning professionals on the cleaning standards found in the IICRC S100 publication.
 The S100 is also called the “Standard for Professional Cleaning of Textile Floor Coverings.”

 At Hydro Clean Carpet Cleaning in Colorado Springs, all of our technicians are IICRC certified.
 Some are certified in multiple cleaning and restoration disciplines.
 When our employees return from a certified training course they have a better understanding of why we do what we do.
 Besides having certified technicians, we are also an IICRC Certified Firm.
 That means we follow the IICRC standards when we clean and we follow a code of ethics and have a written customer complaint procedure.
 We do not engage in false advertising, we carry the proper insurance and we have a commitment to continuing education.

 Our cleaning and restoration technicians have a photo id badge when they arrive at a customer’s house.
 On the back side of the badge, they are required to keep their IICRC certification card and have it available for inspection by any customer.
 This is a company policy we have set in place to show our commitment to the continuing education of our staff.
 Certification does not mean every job will go perfectly, but it means the frequency of a non-exceptional cleaning will be few and far between.